 Perry Johnson Consulting has Information/Cyber Security Consultants to assist in in meeting the criteria and preparing an organization for certification.

 Following are the suggested implementation steps:

-- Select a reputed consultancy partner to guide the certification project
+- Select a reputable consultancy partner like PJC to guide your certification project

 - Perform gap assessment against the intended security level

 - IT asset inventory and classification of assets